nickjs/batman.js/docs/README.md

 If you're (rightfully) confused, look to the existing API docs for further examples.

-The parsing code is [here](https://github.com/batmanjs/batmanjs.github.io/blob/master/bin/generate_docs#L22-L45) if you're interested.
+The parsing code is [here](https://github.com/batmanjs/batmanjs.github.io/blob/master/bin/generate_docs#L22-L45) if you'd like to take a look.